-- Unearth and deconstruct your assumptions, biases, and beliefs so that you can better ensure equitable and inclusive learning experiences for others.
+- Unearth and deconstruct your assumptions, biases, and beliefs so that you can better ensure equitable, inclusive, and respectful learning experiences for others.

 - Seek out opportunities to teach, lead, and facilitate experientially so that you can refine your practice for the benefit of others.

-- Instill a lifelong curiosity for learning, so that you can instill lifelong learning in others.
+- Instill a lifelong curiosity for learning, so that you can inspire lifelong learning in others.

 - Learn holistically.
 Learn enthusiastically.
 Learn always.